Ernest Augustus, King of Hanover: Early life (1771–1799)

-Ernest, the fifth son of King George III and Queen Charlotte, was born at Buckingham House, London, on 5 June 1771, and baptised on 1 July 1771 at St James's Palace.
+Ernest was born on 5 June 1771 at Buckingham House, London, the fifth son of King George III and Queen Charlotte.
+He was baptised on 1 July at St James's Palace.
 His sponsors were Duke Ernest of Mecklenburg (his maternal uncle), Moritz of Saxe-Gotha (his paternal great-uncle, for whom the Earl of Hertford stood proxy), and the Hereditary Princess of Hesse-Kassel (his father's cousin, for whom the Countess of Egremont stood proxy).
 After leaving the nursery, he lived with his two younger brothers, Prince Adolphus (later Duke of Cambridge) and Prince Augustus (later Duke of Sussex), and a tutor in a house on Kew Green, near his parents' residence at Kew Palace.

 Though the King never left England in his life, he sent his younger sons to Germany in their adolescence.
 According to the historian John Van der Kiste, this was done to limit the influence Ernest's eldest brother George, Prince of Wales, who was leading an extravagant lifestyle, would have over his younger brothers.
 At the age of fifteen, Ernest and his two younger brothers were sent to the University of Göttingen, located in his father's Electorate of Hanover.
 Ernest proved a keen student and after being tutored privately for a year, while learning German, he attended lectures at the university.
 Though King George ordered that the princes' household be run along military lines and that they follow the university's rules, the merchants of the electorate proved willing to extend credit to the princes and all three fell into debt.

 In 1790, Ernest asked his father for permission to train with the Prussian Army.
 Instead, in January 1791, he and Prince Adolphus were sent to Hanover to receive military training under the supervision of Field Marshal Wilhelm von Freytag.
 Before leaving Göttingen, Ernest penned a formal letter of thanks to the university and wrote to his father, "I should be one of the most ungrateful of men if ever I was forgetful of all I owe to Göttingen & its professors."
 Commissioned into the Hanoverian Army at the rank of lieutenant, Ernest learned cavalry drill and tactics under Captain Karl von Linsingen of the 9th (Queen's) Light Dragoons and proved to be an excellent horseman, as well as a good shot.
-After only two months of training, Freytag was so impressed by the Prince's progress that he appointed him as a captain in the regiment.
+After only two months of training, Freytag was so impressed by Ernest's progress that he appointed him as a captain in the regiment.
 Ernest was supposed to receive infantry training, but the King, also impressed by his son's prowess, allowed him to remain as a cavalryman.